mkvenkatesh/finiteheap.com/README.md

 ```

-## Cloudfront Cache ##
+4. Cloudfront caches objects, so if any objects are changed, like say

-Cloudfront caches objects, so if any objects are changed, like say `index.html`,
+   `index.html`, use **Invalidations** tab in AWS CloudFront Distribution
-use **Invalidations** tab in AWS CloudFront Distribution settings to push an
+   settings to push an invalidation to the edge servers.
+Use '*' to invalidate
-invalidation to the edge servers.
+   all objects, or you can be more specific.

 ## License ##